A New Copy of the Covenant

 sins take their natural course, infecting and corrupting

-.
+the hearts of the children.
 For parents who love their

 children this is one of the most sobering texts in